uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 ## Future Work
 One downside with the Raspberry Pi is that it can take upwards of 30 seconds, and sometimes a minute, for the player to start playing.
 One idea we would like to try is to install a noise generating circuit that started playing when the radio was turned on and was turned off by the player when it had booted completely.

+We would like the ability to play playlists using RFID tags.
+We also want to create a peripheral that consists of a grid of changeable album covers and an associated switch to play that album for those users that have trouble reading.

 ## Mistakes
 Here's a few of the mistakes we made in building the player.